 Regardless of location, every business needs an address.
-For various reasons, you might not want to use to your home address.
+For various reasons, you might not want to use your home address publicly.
 Let’s say you live on a remote island in the Outer Hebrides, but your clients are prestigious business people.
-So, when you hand them your business card, an obscure address might not instil them with confidence.
-But, by using a virtual office with a recognisable address (that chimes with your corporate brand image) is far more likely to get their attention.
+So, when you hand them your business card, an obscure address might not instil confidence.
+Using a virtual office with a recognisable address (that chimes with your corporate brand image) is far more likely to get their attention.

-There may be times, depending on the nature of your business, that you need a physical space.
-Maybe to meet clients, deliver presentations or workshops or get the remote team together for an annual meet-up.
-In such circumstances, your virtual office can provide you with access to conference rooms or private offices.
-You simply pay for what you use.
-More than just space, you also benefit from all the usual office features—desk space, printing services, shredding, storage space and even multilingual receptionist services.
-Exactly like a real office, just without the eye-watering bill at the end of each month.
+There may be times that you still need a physical space from which to run your business.
+Maybe you’ve got a client meeting, need to deliver a presentation or workshop or want to get the remote team together for an annual meet-up.
+In such circumstances, your virtual office can provide you with access to conference rooms or private offices – and you simply pay for the time you use.

-In short — anyone can use and benefit from a virtual office.
-There is no criteria.
+Anyone can use and benefit from a virtual office.
 You can be a freelancer or a large business with lots of employees.
 Industries most associated with working from a virtual office include I.T based businesses, SaaS (software-as-a-service), start-ups, retail, and home businesses to name a few.
 But this list is only growing.

 As remote working is on the rise, more people are discovering the benefits of working in a virtual office.
-The arrival of virtual reality and augmented reality software is only going to add another dimension to this.
-Technological advances will expand your capabilities and give your businesses even more freedom to work in new and exciting ways.
+The arrival of virtual reality and augmented reality software is only going to add another dimension to this, as technological advances will expand your capabilities and give your businesses even more freedom to work in new and exciting ways.

 Do you have other unanswered questions surrounding virtual offices and business addresses?
 Visit our virtual office address FAQs page for clarity and access to our other guides.